eluv-io/content-bitcode/examples/README.md

 ### Basic Example - Step by Step

-The bitcode layer is intended to provide a mechanism to extend the content fabric and provide new utility on top of the distributed nature of the fabric.
+The bitcode layer provides a mechanism to extend the content fabric and provide new utility on top of the distributed nature of the fabric.
 One example is to create a bracket game using the fabric's ability to store, retrieve, and link content metadata.
 In this game, the user will interact with the game using the a front end that will provide a left and right question.
 In effect this gives the user the choice between 2 image questions.
 The UI for the game asks the user to choose between the 2 possibilities and submit a vote.
 The game is implemented in a way that the vote and the previous state are trasmitted in the http request, and the response containing the next 2 choices will also include the previous state.
 The particular implementation that will be discussed handles a 16 entry bracket game.
 For round one, there will be sixteen entrants, for round two there will be 8 entrants.
 The process will continue until a winner is determined.

-The design for this state machine is fairly straighforward in that the game will be called using and http request containing a query params with a state string and vote (0/1).
+The design for this state machine is fairly straighforward in that the game will be called using an http request containing query params with a state string and vote (0/1).
 The state is a linearized sequence of previous winners of the votes.
 Thus a state of "134" would indicate the current vote is in round 1 and the winners of the first three slots are locations 1, 3, and 4 of the initial 16 bracket *note the array is 0 based*.
 A state of "13469ACF3" would be in round 2 as "13469ACF" would be the first round's results *note there are 8*, and 3 would indicate that 3 defeated 1 in the beginning of the second round.

 Below is a detailed explanation of how this example works.